Italian and Spanish Similarities: Shared Vocabulary, Similar Phrases and More!

 All the words in this section and the previous one are called cognates, which are words that sound similar and mean the same thing.
 To learn even more Spanish-Italian cognates, check out Quizlet’s fun cognate flip cards!

 You can also listen to natives using these words with authentic Spanish and Italian videos on the FluentU program.
-Plus, you can take any unknown words and create personalized flashcards with them.

 Italian Words of Spanish Origin